ku-fpg/ku-fpg.github.io/_drafts/remote-json.md

 We have been using `remote-json`, and its predecessors, on a number of projects here at KU for several years now.
 Feel free to try it out.
-In a future blog post, we will discuss how to use natural transformations to implement a JSON-RPC server, and address he cost of normalizing the remote monad before transmission.
+In a future blog post, we will discuss how to use natural transformations to implement a JSON-RPC server, and address the cost of normalizing the remote monad before transmission.

 Enjoy!